 Fritz Pollard & Bobby Marshall - First Black Football Players in the NFL

-In 1920 Fritz Pollard and Bobby Marshall became the first African American players allowed to play in the NFL.
+In 1920, Fritz Pollard and Bobby Marshall became the first African American players allowed to play in the National Football League.
 While Marshall, who played tight-end, went on to build an athletic career not only in football but also in track, boxing, baseball and ice hockey, Pollard quickly found himself juggling his running back duties with the newly added responsibility of being a head coach in the NFL — another African American first.

 Charlie Sifford - First Black Golfer in the PGA